Samuel Butman, M.D., Interventional Cardiologist

 Fellow, American College of Cardiology

 Fellow, Council on Clinical Cardiology, American Heart Association

 Former Arizona Governor of the American College of Cardiology

-Dr. Butman practices in Flagstaff and the Verde Valley.
+Dr. Butman practices in the Verde Valley.

 To make an appointment with Dr. Butman or another of our world-class physicians, contact us .